From ‘Take the A Train’ to ‘In a Sentimental Mood’: Unveiling the 20 Most Famous Duke Ellington Songs

 Duke Ellington’s heartfelt expression of love and longing

-“I Got It Bad (And That Ain’t Good)” is a heartfelt expression of love and longing that showcases Duke Ellington’s ability to capture deep emotions through music.
+“I Got It Bad (And That Ain’t Good)” is a deeply moving composition by Duke Ellington that beautifully captures the essence of love and longing.
+Released in 1941, this poignant ballad stands out as a testament to Ellington’s unparalleled ability to convey profound emotions through his music.

 “Perdido”